psalias2006/github-trending-cli/README.md

 We like browsing GitHub's trending page, so we built a Git extension for it.

 Browse trending repositories from your terminal.
-View READMEs, export data, and skip the web interface entirely.
+View READMEs, export data, and skip the web interface.

 ![Git Trending CLI Screenshot](github-trending-screenshot.png)